-- Read and understand the grant guidelines before commencing the application process. - You must discuss your project with your local DLGSC Regional Office before applying. - Only one application per organisation will be considered. - Late applications will not be accepted. - Incomplete applications may be considered unsuccessful upon submission. - Complete all sections of the application form and submit with the following supporting documentation: - A detailed project plan. - A comprehensive budget. - A copy of your organisation's incorporation certificate. - A copy of current public liability insurance certificate (minimum required is \$10 million).

-- Submit your application form and supporting documentation via the DLGSC website link provided on the application form by the program closing date as advertised.
+- Read and understand the grant guidelines before commencing the application process. - You must discuss your project with your local DLGSC Regional Office before applying. - Only one application per organisation will be considered. - Late applications will not be accepted. - Incomplete applications may be considered unsuccessful upon submission. - Complete all sections of the application form and submit with the following supporting documentation: - A detailed project plan. - A comprehensive budget. - A copy of your organisation's incorporation certificate. - A copy of current public liability insurance certificate (minimum required is \$10 million). - Submit your application form and supporting documentation via the DLGSC website link provided on the application form by 5pm 22 December 2023.

 You will receive an automated confirmation via email when you submit your application.
-If you do not receive the confirmation email, contact DLGSC on the details below before the application closing time.
+If you do not receive the confirmation email, contact Troy Jones, Director Regional Services on the details below before the application closing time.